by

 the structure is application-specific and follows its own transaction

 mechanism.
-The usual configuration files in /etc
+The usual configuration files in /etc need to be rolled

 back though, as some are tied to the software version installed.